-The User-Agent header is trivial to spoof, so this control is a coarse filter rather than strong security.
-Keep patterns narrow to avoid blocking legitimate browsers, monitors, and search crawlers, and validate configuration with nginx -t before reloading so a typo does not prevent Nginx from applying changes cleanly.
+The User-Agent header is easy to spoof, so this works best as a coarse filter rather than a primary security control.
+Keep the pattern list narrow, keep the conditional body limited to a simple return, and validate the configuration with nginx -t before reloading so a typo does not break the active site.

 Steps to block user agents in Nginx:

-2. Add a match rule inside the relevant server block.
+3. Add a User-Agent match rule inside the relevant server block.

 server {